ositaka/soul-healing-decapcms/data/page/home.md

       **The Healing Space**\

+      \

       You reach the sanctuary of healing, a space of profound tranquility and renewal.
-Here, you can find solace and rejuvenation as a golden aura surrounds you, offering healing energy for your body, mind, and soul.
+Here, you can find solace and rejuvenation as a golden aura surrounds you.
+You reach the sanctuary of healing, a space of profound tranquility and renewal.

       Take a moment to reflect on areas in your life that need healing and revitalization.
 Visualize the golden light within the sanctuary soothing and mending these aspects.
 Feel a profound sense of gratitude and peace as you connect with the sanctuary's healing energy.